Creating a Dynamic Pricing Calculator in Excel

 Before you start using your pricing calculator, it’s essential to test it thoroughly.
 Input new data into the “Cost Price” and “Desired Markup Percentage” columns to ensure that the “Selling Price” and “Profit Margin” columns update correctly.
 Check for any errors or discrepancies and make corrections as needed.

-See also How to Calculate Yield in Excel?
+See also How to Calculate Complex Numbers in Excel

 Once you’re satisfied with the functionality of your pricing calculator, save it.
 Go to the “File” menu and select “Save” or “Save As” to store your calculator in a location that’s easily accessible to you and your team.